 On the park’s east side, Gates of Lodore Campground is near CO-318 on the northern border of the monument.
 Deerlodge Park Campground can be accessed from Dinosaur Park Road east of Elk Springs.
 Both campgrounds are open year round, though the roads can become impassable in winter.

 On the park’s more developed west side, you’ll find the year round Split Mountain Campground and the seasonal Green River Campground near the Quarry Visitor Center, accessed off of CO-149 in Jensen.
 The Rainbow Park Campground has no water available and may be impassable in the winter.
 It is also accessed via Jensen.

 Echo Park Campground lies in the heart of the monument and can be accessed from Harpers Corner Road near Dinosaur.
 The road may be impassable in winter, though the campground is open year round.

 Closest Towns to Dinosaur National Monument

-The closest town with lodging to the monument’s east side is Craig, Colo.
+Farther east, the closest town with ample lodging is Craig, Colo.
 Here you’ll find chain hotels like Best Western and Quality Inn & Suites as well as independently owned motels.
 A mix of locally owned and chain restaurants and grocery shopping opportunities, like Walmart, will have you ready for adventure no matter what kind of vacationer you are.
 Craig is also the closest town to Sand Wash Basin, a BLM-managed area where you can see wild horses.

 Just over an hour northeast of Craig, you'll find beautiful Steamboat Lake State Park with camping and cabins along the shores of a sparkling lake.